Shopify/interledger-payment-app-example/README.md

 1. The website using Payment Request has to specify an [Interledger Payment Method](https://w3c.github.io/webpayments/proposals/interledger-payment-method.html)
 2. A payment app with an Interledger payment method has to be exposed to the browser

-As of writing, only [Chrome Canary 60+](https://codereview.chromium.org/2850503002) supports Payment Apps.
+As of writing, only [Chrome Canary 60+](https://codereview.chromium.org/2850503002) supports Payment Apps and the Interledger payment method.
 These Payment Apps are automatically discovered by Android when they expose an `intent-filter` as such: https://github.com/Shopify/interledger-payment-app-example/blob/9cab508fc6ed383b6949c341c338a04cc652a64a/PaymentApp/app/src/main/AndroidManifest.xml#L23.

 Once the buyer initiates a Payment Request, if the buyer's and provider's payment method intersect, he'll get presented a payment sheet where he can provide his information, choose a Shipping Method and a payment method.
 Once the user choses the Payment App through the payment sheet and proceeds to pay, the sheet then transfers control to the Payment App, which deals with the payment.